tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 The decoupling of IP addresses and server names, deployment of DNS privacy, and protection of server certificate transmissions all contribute to user privacy in the face of an [@?RFC3552]-style adversary.
-Encrypting the SNI now will complete this push for privacy and make it harder to censor or otherwise provide differential treatment to specific internet services.
+Encrypting the SNI completes this push for privacy and make it harder to censor or otherwise provide differential treatment to specific internet services.

 ## End-to-end alternatives {#end-to-end}

-Deploying SNI encryption will help thwart most of the "unanticipated" SNI usages described in (#snileak), including censorship and pervasive surveillance.
-It will also thwart functions that are sometimes described as legitimate.
+Deploying SNI encryption helps thwart most of the "unanticipated" SNI usages described in (#snileak), including censorship and pervasive surveillance.
+It also thwarts functions that are sometimes described as legitimate.
 Most of these functions can, however, be realized by other means.
 For example, some DNS service providers offer customers the provision to "opt in" filtering services for parental control and phishing protection.
 Per-stream QoS could be provided by